Eric Adam Gillespie

 Empathic, intuitive, an old soul, compassionate, intelligent

-Eric was an empathic soul; so caring and sensitive.
-Although introspective, he was a great conversationalist when drawn out from his inner turmoil.
-He had a discerning character, picking friends who were kind to others and who shared his philosophy on life.
-He was loyal to those friends and was protective of his mom.
-His interests varied from astronomy and history to collecting comics, vinyl, and action figures.
+Eric was an empathic soul; caring and sensitive.
+Although introspective and shy as a child, he was a great conversationalist when drawn out from his inner turmoil.
+He had a discerning character, choosing friends who were kind to others and who shared his philosophy on life.
+He was loyal to those friends and protective of his mom.
+His interests varied from astronomy and history to collecting comics, and vinyl, and action figures.
 He loved video games and watching informative podcasts.

-In his last few years, he bought things for people, gave people money, and tried to help those he knew were struggling.
+In his last few years, he bought gifts for people, gave people money, and tried to help those he knew were struggling.
 He was kind and compassionate to the end.
-His last compassionate act was being an organ donor; he was able to donate several organs including his heart, so that others would have life.
+His last compassionate act was being an organ donor; he was able to donate several organs, including his heart, so that others would have life.
+He was the Batman for people he didn’t even know.

 Eric’s mother, Joanne Gillespie, provided the information for this narrative.